offGustavo/md-agenda.nvim/README.md

 ## Roadmap
 - Use a custom function for folding instead of markers. (help needed, low priority)
-- Highlight syntax if not using TreeSitter. (high priority)
 - Update the parent task's progress indicator and type if a sub task is done. (medium priority)
 ***